Our Mississippi Home

 USM Steel Pan Orchestra to Celebrate 30th Anniversary

 SUMMARY: For 30 years, the University of Southern Mississippi's Steel Pan Orchestra (SoMiSPO), led by Dr. John Wooton, has showcased the vibrant culture of steel pan music from Trinidad and Tobago.
-Founded in 1994 with six members, it now features 40, including various percussion instruments.
+Founded in 1994 with six members, it now features 40, various percussion instruments.
 Celebrated by its director Dr. Colin McKenzie, SoMiSPO has collaborated with renowned artists like Andy Narell and Robert Greenidge.
 Alumni like Josanne Francis highlight its impact on their careers.
-As part of its 30th anniversary, SoMiSPO will host a festival in April 2025, inviting alumni and guest artists.
-Dr. Wooton credits its sustained success to community support and rich cultural heritage.
+As part of its 30th anniversary, SoMiSPO will host a in April 2025, inviting alumni and guest artists.
+Dr. Wooton credits its sustained to community and rich cultural heritage.

 The post USM Steel Pan Orchestra to Celebrate 30th Anniversary appeared first on ourmshome.com